gy2tms/Online_Portfolio-201485806-/README.txt

   'in.txt' = The raster data used within the model

 WHAT THE SOFTWARE IS:
-  These python source code files program a basic frameowrk of a agent based model
+  These python source code files program a basic framework of an 'agent based model'

 HOW TO RUN THE CODE:
-  To efficiently run this model both the 'model.py', 'agentframework' and 'in.txt' files need to be downloaded and saved within a singular directory.
+  To efficiently run this model, both the 'model.py', 'agentframework' and 'in.txt' files need to be downloaded and saved within a singular directory.

   The 'model.py' is then to be run first within a programming console to which it will extract data